The Cost of Secure Restaking vs. Proof-of-Stake: Introduction

-The idea of restaking was originally proposed in the whitepaper of the Eigenlayer project,~\cite{eigenlayer}.
-A similar concept existed in traditional finance literature under the name of {\it rehypothecation},~\cite{monnet}.
-The interdependencies between protocols and validators introduced by restaking create new risks, which have been modeled and analyzed in the original whitepaper, as well as in the series of papers~\cite{robust_restaking},~\cite{how_much},~\cite{elastic_restaking},~\cite{economic_security}.
-The simplest way to verify the security of the restaking uses a cost-benefit analysis.
-In this analysis, the total amount of lost stakes of attackers is compared to the total value obtained from the attack of a set of validators.
-The same cost-benefit analysis can be used to check the security of a Proof-of-Stake protocol, in which a single project/service is secured by multiple validators.
-This allows a reasonable comparison of restaking and multiple PoS protocols.~\cite{ces} discusses ways to estimate the value gained from attacking a protocol and cryptoeconomic security more in detail.
+The simplest way to verify the security of the restaking uses a trivial cost-benefit analysis.
+In this analysis, the total amount of lost stakes of attackers is compared to the total value obtained from the attack of a set of validators~\footnote{~\cite{ces} discusses ways to estimate the value gained from attacking a protocol and cryptoeconomic security in more detail.}.
+The same cost-benefit analysis can be used to check the security of any PoS protocol, in which a single project/service is secured by multiple validators.
+In fact, the cost-benefit analysis for restaking is a direct generalization of the cost-benefit analysis for PoS protocols.
+This allows a comparison of restaking and multiple PoS protocols, which we develop in this paper.

-Since the Proof-of-Stake protocol is simpler and hence safer solution concept than restaking, we are interested in checking comparative benefits of restaking protocols.
-One particular attractive point of restaking protocols can be the lower total staking requirements than that of Proof-of-Stake protocols, since there are opportunity costs associated with locking up stake for security reasons.
-Most PoS protocols pay for this cost by rewarding stakers with newly issued tokens, which leads to inflation.
+Conceptually, the PoS protocol is simpler and a more natural concept than restaking.
+Hence, we are interested in checking comparative benefits of restaking protocols.
+One particular attractive point of restaking protocols can be the lower total staking requirements than that of PoS protocols, since there are opportunity costs associated with locking up stake for security reasons.
+A key open question is whether restaking truly reduces total staking requirements compared to equivalent secure PoS protocols, and if so, by how much.

+Most PoS protocols pay for the opportunity cost of locking up a capital by rewarding stakers with newly issued tokens, which leads to inflation.
 Hence, minimizing the total stake amount while maintaining security can be a reasonable goal in both restaking or PoS protocols.
 Starting with a secure restaking protocol and initial stake endowments for all validators, we measure how much extra stake would be required if validators decided to form separate Proof-of-Stake protocols with their stake amounts, dividing them across the same set of projects they secure in the original restaking graph.
-We only allow all validator stakes to (weakly) increase.
-This captures a real-life consideration in which validators' stakes can not be taken away, but their stakes can be increased through financing when needed.
-If both increasing and decreasing of validator stakes were allowed, it would be trivial to construct a restaking graph with minimum total stake.
-This amount is equal to the sum of all project values, and secure PoS protocols for all projects can be constructed by dividing the stakes of the validators.